Loenies by Ernst van Veenendaal

 Graphic design and other activities

-Since the late 1980s, Ernst van Veenendaal has been working as a graphic designer, industrial designer and art director for advertising studios like Studio Arthur van der Veer, Rijnen Reklame, O.K.S., Straight Communications, RRC, HCP Creative Communication & Marketing, Zuurstof Marketing en Communicatie and from 2015 through his own firm Ernst van Veenendaal Concept & Creatie in Haarlem.
-He is also active as a musician.
+Since the late 1980s, Ernst van Veenendaal has been working as a graphic designer, industrial designer and art director for advertising studios like Studio Arthur van der Veer, Rijnen Reklame, O.K.S., Straight Communications, RRC, HCP Creative Communication & Marketing, Zuurstof Marketing en Communicatie and, from 2015 on, through his own Haarlem-based firm Ernst van Veenendaal Concept & Creatie.
+He has also been active as a musician.

 Onwystrip by Ernst van Veenendaal